How to use an undocumented ILIAS security vulnerability to gain RCE

 4. Conclusion

 Open Source Software is great!
-It makes good products available to everyone and makes it possible to find bugs early, because everyone can have a look.
+It makes good products available to everyone and makes it possible to find bugs early because everyone can have a look.
 On the other hand, having a version control system that is accessible for everyone, old flaws and mistakes can easily be found and exploited.
-That is why it is really important to keep your software up to date.
+That is why it is essential to keep your software up to date.

 Read about other interesting topics on our blog.